Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 These homemade bacon dog treats are traditional dog cookies with a bacon taste.

-Bacon Dog Treats Recipe From All About Goldens
+Bacon Dog Biscuits Recipe From All About Goldens

-To make these yummy bacon dog treats you will need milk, an egg, vegetable oil, whole wheat flour and bacon slices.
+These hard and crunchy bacon dog treats will be good for our dog’s teeth.
+You will need milk, an egg, vegetable oil, whole wheat flour and bacon slices.

 Bacon And Cheese Dog Treats

-These homemade bacon and cheese dog treats sound yummy.
+These homemade bacon and cheese balls sound delicious – even for humans.

 To make your own you will need diced bacon, cheddar cheese, whole wheat flour, milk, baking powder, eggs and vegetable oil.